louchenwei/iSarcasm/README.md

 authors of the tweets themselves.
 The labels therefore reflect the sarcastic intention of the authors, eliminating the noise that previous labelling methods such as manual labelling and tag-based distant supervision can induce, considering the subjective nature of sarcasm.
-The dataset was also subjected to strict quality control and a further verification by a human trained linguistics.
+The dataset was also subjected to strict quality control and a further verification by a human trained in linguistics.

 ## Paper